crfroehlich/blog/content/2013/the-single-arity-aka-communicating-and.md

 ---
-title: 'The Single Arity (aka Communicating and why I Quit Email
+title: "The Single Arity (aka Communicating and why I Quit Email: Series Finale)"
-metaTitle: 'The Single Arity (aka Communicating and why I Quit Email: Series Finale)'
+metaTitle: "The Single Arity (aka Communicating and why I Quit Email: Series Finale)"
 metaDate: 3/28/2013
 metaDraft: false
-aliases: [ "/2013/03/the-single-arity-aka-communicating-and.html" ]
-tags: ["email","communication","lif"]
+tags: ["email","communication","lïf"]
 ---

 _Aside: In all, I'd much rather elaborate on [wheres, joins, and orders by](http://hiking.luddites.me/2013/03/currying-favor-with-partial-application.html), but I have a few unfinished pieces.
 So on with it._